hashicorp/field-workshops-terraform/docs/slides/gcp/hcp-terraform/index.md

 * Any sensitive text or data

 ???
-**Terraform Cloud has built in support for encryption and storage of any short string of text.
+**HCP Terraform has built in support for encryption and storage of any short string of text.
 This allows you to safely use these credentials during the provisioning process without exposing them in plaintext or storing them on someone's laptop.**

 ---
 name: where-are-your-creds